Generic Name: clindamycin palmitate hydrochloride

 The following reactions have been reported with the use of clindamycin.

 Hypersensitivity Reactions: Generalized mild to moderate morbilliform-like (maculopapular) skin rashes are the most frequently reported adverse reactions.
 Vesiculobullous rashes, as well as urticaria, have been observed during drug therapy.
-Rare instances of erythema multiforme, some resembling Stevens-Johnson syndrome, and a few cases of anaphylactoid reactions have also been reported.
-Acute Generalised Exanthematous Pustulosis (AGEP).
-Toxic epidermal necrolysis.
+Severe skin reactions such as Toxic Epidermal Necrolysis, some with fatal outcome, have been reported (See WARNINGS).
+Cases of Acute Generalized Exanthematous Pustulosis (AGEP), erythema multiforme, some resembling Stevens-Johnson syndrome, anaphylactic shock, anaphylactic reaction and hypersensitivity have also been reported.

 Liver: Jaundice and abnormalities in liver function tests have been observed during clindamycin therapy.